About Enda Cavanagh

 With long experience in architecture and a deep knowledge of photography, Enda is able to quickly realise his client’s creative vision, and is adept at collaborating with designers, architects, and art buyers.

-His fine art and architectural photography is suited for individual buyers as well as organisations, and his prints are available in a variety of sizes and framing styles to suit all budgets.
+His fine art and architecture photography is suited for individual buyers as well as organisations, and his prints are available in a variety of sizes and framing styles to suit all budgets.

 Enda is originally from a Parish in County Sligo, and has been based in Dublin for many years.
 He spent 16 years in the architectural industry, but has always been drawn to photography since his youth.
-He became a full-time professional architectural and fine art landscape photographer in 2008.
+Initially drawn to landscape photography, his professional background paved the way for his additional expertise in architecture photography He became a full-time professional architectural and fine art landscape photographer in 2008.

 His childhood in rural Ireland forged an unbreakable bond between him and the land, and it is with this connection that he approaches his landscape photography.
 After living and working for years in Berlin, one of his favourite cities, he returned to Ireland and chose Dun Laoghaire, near the sea in Dublin, as his base.
 From there, he explores manmade structures and their coexistence with the environment.